qgis/QGIS-Documentation/source/docs/user_manual/print_composer/overview_composer.rst

 Copy/Cut and Paste Items
 ........................

-The print composer includes actions to use the common Copy/Cut/Paste functionality for the items in the layout.
+The print layout includes actions to use the common Copy/Cut/Paste functionality for the items in the layout.
 As usual first you need to select the items using one of the options seen above; at this point the actions can be found in the :menuselection:`Edit` menu.